 Yes and no.

 Mojitos are tart, citrusy, tangy, and minty.
 But, you can add as much sugar as you want.

 Any brand of your favorite white rum will do.
 I used Cruzan Light Rum, but you can also try Bacardi Silver White Rum, Appleton White Rum, Havana Club Anejo Blanco Rum, or Mount Gay Eclipse Silver Rum.

 Can I use a different sweetener other than sugar?

 Yes!
-To make a healthier or “skinny” mojito, replace the 2 tablspoons sugar with 1 ½ tablespoons of honey or agave nectar.
+To make a healthier or “skinny” mojito, replace the 2 tablespoons of sugar with 1 ½ tablespoons of honey or agave nectar.

-Keep in mind the honey or agave may impart a different flavor, making your mojito unique from the traditional!
+Honey or agave will change the flavor (not in a bad way) making your mojito unique from the traditional!

 What do you do with a muddler?

 A muddler is a bartender’s tool used to mash cocktail ingredients such as herbs, fruits, and spices in the bottom of a cocktail glass prior to mixing.
 The light pressure helps to release the ingredients’ juices and natural aromas.